-Several people I know have questions regarding the new COVID-19 vaccinations, such as: what is in them? do they work? what are the side effects?
+Several people have asked me questions regarding the new COVID-19 vaccinations, such as: what is in them? do they work? what are the side effects?
 And should I get vaccinated if I want to get pregnant in 2 years?
 I will answer these questions here, based on the scientific data currently available.
 Let me know in case you have other questions.

 = I am a molecular geneticist and a certified immunologist (check my resume).
 I have no financial or other interest in any of the vaccines discussed below.
 I do occasionaly work with a large pharmaceutical company that produces vaccines, but this company has no involvement in the development or production of the vaccines discussed below.=

 Since the start of the COVID-19 pandemic many research institutes and biotech companies started with the development of COVID-19 vaccines (221 vaccines are in development).
 Only a few of the vaccines developed so far have been or are almost approved for (emergency) use.
 These are:

 - BNT162b2/Comirnaty by Pfizer & BioNTech (USA/Germany).
 This vaccine is an mRNA based vaccine that requires two doses 21 days apart.
 It has been approved in 21 countries so far, among others in the US, EU, UK, Mexico, and Israel for people 16 years and older.
 In a phase III trial that included 43,448 people, 95% reduction of COVID-19 was found in vaccinated people compared to non-vaccinated people.
 Of the vaccinated people that did develop COVID-19 one had severe COVID-19, in the control group there were nine with severe COVID-19.

 - mRNA-1273 by Moderna (USA).
 This is also an mRNA based vaccine that requires two doses, 28 day apart.
 It has been approved in among others the US, Canada, EU, and Israel for people 18 years and older.
 In a phase III trial that included 30,000 people, 94.1% reduction of COVID-19 was found in vaccinated people compared to non-vaccinated people.
 These data are not published yet but have been reviewed by the NIH.